 If Madame Shinco’s amazing ring cakes weren’t enough to tempt you, maybe the interesting cream puffs available there will!
 Osaka clearly has a great selection!
 These are shaped like ice cream cones, and have a crispy outside flavored with Madame Shinco’s delicious maple syrup while the inside is wonderfully creamy!

-Hopefully, you will enjoy your trip to the Kansai region and fill up on takoyaki, okonomiyaki, matcha and all sorts of other delicious food!
-These souvenirs should give you a better idea of what to pick up when your trip is near its end!
+Hopefully, you will enjoy your trip to the Kansai region and fill up on takoyaki, okonomiyaki, matcha and all sorts of other delicious food, as well as enjoying the amazing sights the area has to offer its visitors.
+These souvenirs and gifts should give you a better idea of what to pick up when your trip is near its end!